 In less than three years, the state is past the halfway milestone towards accomplishing Governor Scott's goal of creating 700,000 jobs in seven years having created over 365,000 private sector jobs.

 Gray has more than 25 years of experience in economic development, working at the local, regional and state levels.
 Prior to leading Florida's job creation efforts, he served as executive director of the Mississippi Development Authority (MDA), a cabinet-level position appointed by Governor Haley Barbour.
 Notable accomplishments under his leadership at MDA included the recruitment of Toyota's tenth North American manufacturing facility as well as a number of its suppliers, GE Aviation, and PACCAR, the manufacturer of Kenworth and Peterbuilt trucks.
 In addition, he oversaw the $4.5 billion federally funded program for Hurricane Katrina recovery.

-Also among his career highlights are stints as president of Area Development Partnership (1997-2004) -- a private nonprofit that provides economic development and commerce services for the Hattiesburg, Miss. metropolitan area -- and division director of the Arkansas Economic Development Commission (1993-97) in Little Rock.
+Prior to his Mississippi state service, he served as president of Area Development Partnership -- a private nonprofit that provides economic development and commerce services for Hattiesburg, Miss. and the surrounding region, and as division director of the Arkansas Economic Development Commission in Little Rock.

-Swoope earned bachelor’s and master’s degrees in business administration – 1983 and 1991, respectively – at Mississippi State University.
-His honors include the university’s Central Mississippi Alumni chapter’s Alumnus of the Year Award, which he received in 2008.
+Swoope earned bachelors and master's degrees in business administration at Mississippi State University, and was honored as Alumnus of the year in 2008.